JoelTorresAr/wkhtmlapp/README.md

 ##  _Change Logs_

-### 0.1.5
+### 0.2.0
- - You can instantiate PdfApp or ImgApp which will only serve to generate pdf's or images respectively or instantiate WkhtmlApp which gives you access to both
+ - You can instantiate PdfApp or ImgApp which will only serve to generate pdf's or images respectively or instantiate App which gives you access to both

 ### 0.1.5
  - Arg value is no longer optional